 Oh no, not by a long shot.
 Hold onto your hats, everyone!

 How about adding supermarket cupcakes (and other baked goods) to the list of foods that neither bugs nor bacteria want anything to do with!

 You know what I’m talking about – the supermarket birthday cake that is served at just about every kids’ birthday party you’ve ever attended.
 How about that cake you ate at your cousin’s wedding last summer?
 Yes, even those delightfully decorated Halloween cupcakes you saw the other day in the supermarket bakery that seemed just perfect for the Trick or Treat get together this coming weekend!

 Yes, all of it.

 This stuff doesn’t decompose either!
 It doesn’t even get moldy!

 Best of all, I’ve got pictures!!

-The box with the 3 remaining cupcakes never got thrown out, so it just kind of stayed in his kitchen for weeks, then months, now almost FIFTEEN YEARS later.
+The box with the 3 remaining cupcakes never got thrown out, so it just kind of stayed in his kitchen for weeks, then months, now over TWENTY YEARS later.